-The following exhibitors were found to be in compliance with the Sustainability Terms and Conditions during the 2013 General Assembly.
-Congratulations to our 2013 Green Exhibitors!
+The following exhibitors were found to be in compliance with the Sustainability Terms and Conditions during the 2014 General Assembly (GA).
+Congratulations to our 2014 Green Exhibitors!

-For the first time, UUA is allowing exhibitors to volunteer for sustainability review.
+UUA now allows exhibitors to volunteer for sustainability review.
 We asked exhibitors to share why they volunteered to have their booths reviewed.

 Sue Cobb of Laughing Dog Studios